okara4inceva/mimic-icu-los-prediction/README.md

 - 👩‍⚕️ **Staffing & Resources:** Improve planning and allocation
 - 🔄 **Patient Flow:** Reduce bottlenecks and delays
 - 💰 **Cost Efficiency:** Support cost-effective hospital operations

+This proof-of-concept may be relevant to data-driven hospital systems interested in ICU capacity planning, patient flow, staffing, and resource allocation.
+However, further validation, workflow evaluation, and prospective testing would be required before any clinical or operational implementation.

 ---